American Locomotive Engineering and Railway Mechanism Illustrated Reprint w/DJ

 Tender Frame of Baldwin Mogul Freight Locomotive LXXIX

-Details for Baldwin "Consolidation" Engine Truck,
+Details for Baldwin "Consolidation" Engine Truck, etc LXXX

 Details of Baldwin Tank Switching Engine Tank LXXXI